AswinGopal/Raspberry-Pi-Zero-v1.3-Headless-WiFi-setup-Using-Linux/README.md

 Checking for a 8188fu wifi driver module for your current kernel.
 There is a driver module available for this kernel revision.
 ```
-then you can install the WiFi driver by
+then you can proceed to install the WiFi driver by
 ```
 sudo install-wifi "your driver"
 ```